 Excel Notebook

-All examples use a parking system dataset with columns: station_code, station_name, city, license_plate, entry_time, exit_time, parking_type, amount, payment_method.
+All examples use a parking system dataset with these columns: station_code, station_name, city, license_plate, entry_time, exit_time, parking_type, amount, payment_method.

 Keyboard Shortcuts Worth Knowing